TrixterPro/AI-chat-discord-bot/README.md

      ```

 3. **Gemini API Key:**
+   - To obtain your Gemini API key:
+     1. Go to [ai.google.dev](https://ai.google.dev) and click on "Get API key in studio."
+(You can also go directly to this [link](https://aistudio.google.com/app/apikey).)
+     2. Click "Create API Key," select a project, and then click "Generate Key" in the existing project.
    - If `use_env` is set to `True`, you will also need to add your Gemini API key to the `.env` file:
      ```
      KEY='your_gemini_api_key'